abhilampard/Employee-Database-Application-Object-Oriented-Implementation/README.md

 # Employee-Database-Application-Object-Oriented-Implementation
 This project is a simple Employee Database Application using Object Oriented Programming concepts implemented in Python.

-This was done as part of the MIS6382 Object Oriented Programming course at UT Dallas that I took in Fall 2019.
+Please refer to the notebook for the code as well as the defined requirements.